Moringa is one of the things I added when healing my perioral dermatitis naturally.

 - I buy the Moringa leaves at the Farmers’ Market

-- I bring them home and lay them out to dry in a cool area, as Moringa does not like to be hot.
+- Then, I bring them home and lay them out to dry in a cool area, as it does not like to be hot.
 (You must make sure they don’t have any water on them or the moisture will get trapped while drying and mold.)

-- They will dry out pretty well about 1.5-2 weeks later.
+- They will become dried out about 1.5-2 weeks later.

-- Crunch the leaves of the stems, and place into a grinder.
+- Crunch the leaves of the stems, and place them a grinder.

 - Grind into a powder.